 Bogdan & Diana

-Darius & Bianca
+Darius & Bia

 Romania is slightly smaller than the state of Oregon and has a population of over 22 million people.
 Romania is a strong Eastern Orthodox country.
-About 86% of Romania’s total population identified themselves as Romanian Orthodox.
+About 86% of Romania’s total population identify themselves as Romanian Orthodox.
 The Protestants represent only 7.5% of the population.
 Roman Catholic, Muslim and unspecified make up the rest.

 During the communist regime, Romanian evangelical churches experienced ongoing revival as the Romanian people were gradually rejecting imposed atheism.
 This pursuit of God culminated in the Timisoara revolution/miracle, when hundreds of thousands of people who were demonstrating against Ceausescu, the current president, began to shout: “There is God!” in an electrifying atmosphere.
 Many in the Romanian nation responded to this initiative and turned toward God.
-The political freedom gained in December 1989 brought much desired religious freedom, and the gospel was boldly preached in massive evangelistic crusades on the radio, TV and in soccer stadiums.
+The political freedom gained in December 1989 brought much desired religious freedom, and the gospel was boldly preached in massive evangelistic crusades on the radio and TV and in soccer stadiums.
 Several years after this change, however, the interest in God seems to have been gradually replaced by the pursuit of spiritualism and materialism.
 While the gospel message is still relevant and changes lives, Romanians no longer respond to classic evangelistic crusade appeals.

 Building on the ministry experience developed during the communist regime, BIG, Churches with Global Impact (Josiah Venture’s partnering organization in Romania), has created a leadership development environment where Romanian evangelical leaders are challenged, helped to understand the times, and taught how to creatively address cultural changes with the gospel message.
 We pray that churches will make disciples who are passionate about discipling this next young generation.
 We also pray that passionate leaders of integrity will seize the opportunity to help the church further Christ’s kingdom in Romania.